Skip to content

 • Peak snowmelt flows: Faster current, bigger waves, fewer exposed gravel bars.

-• Colder water and air temps: You’ll want extra layers and good rain gear (our River 101 packing lists emphasize warm, synthetic or wool layers, a quality rain suit, and sturdy river footwear.
+• Colder water and air temps: You’ll want extra layers and good rain gear.
+The River 101 packing lists emphasize warm synthetic or wool layers, a quality rain suit, and sturdy river footwear.

 • Fishing style: